-Vacancies at Hollywood Palms will be referred from the regular SDHC Project-Based Waiting List.
+Complexes that do not self-refer are required to utilize SDHC's project-based waitlist.
 When the owner notifies SDHC of a vacant unit, the computer will randomly select the next 20 applicants from SDHC's waiting list.
 Selected applicants will be notified of the opportunity to be considered for the vacant unit.
 If the owner is unable to find a suitable tenant from the initial referral list, SDHC will select the next 20 applicants within the preference category from the waiting list.
 SDHC (or designee) will conduct an interview to determine eligibility for the program.